-Tap is a game-changing wearable that turns any surface into a touch-keyboard.
-The device translates finger taps into alphanumeric input, enabling you to type without a physical keyboard and opens up exciting potential for applications like VR, AR, and for the visual-impaired.
+The Tap wearable keyboard is a game-changing wearable that turns any surface into a touch-keyboard.
+Tap translates finger taps into alphanumeric input, enabling you to type without a physical keyboard.
+This opens up exciting possibilities for applications like VR, AR, and for the visually impaired.
 We were thrilled by the challenge of designing the product and strived to achieve the perfect balance between comfort and beauty so people can adopt the technology easily and begin to use Tap in their daily lives.
 Check out the CNET coverage.

 CATEGORY: Wearable Electronics